Target Tracking via LiDAR-RADAR Sensor Fusion for Autonomous Racing: INTRODUCTION

 \section{INTRODUCTION}

-Multi-Vehicle Autonomous Racing allows researchers to safely develop and test the software and hardware for fully Autonomous Vehicles (AVs) operating under a variety of limit conditions.
-The development of algorithms capable of reacting to high-speed unpredictable maneuvers of other vehicles while staying close to their performance bounds will greatly enhance the safety of future commercial AVs.
+Multi-vehicle autonomous racing allows researchers to safely develop and test the software and hardware for Autonomous Vehicles (AVs) operating under a variety of at-the-limit conditions which would be dangerous to replicate with human drivers.
+The development of algorithms capable of reacting to high-speed unpredictable maneuvers of other vehicles will greatly enhance the safety of future commercial AVs.
 The Indy Autonomous Challenge (IAC), a multi-vehicle racing competition of self-driving cars operated by university researchers, is the optimal proving ground for the development of these technologies.

 Vehicle Detection and Tracking (VDT) is a key enabling functionality of AVs, especially for the successful planning and execution of overtaking and defensive racing maneuvers.
-The key requirements for a VDT algorithm for this application lie in its accuracy and consistency in opponent pose and velocity estimation, especially when close to the EGO vehicle.
-The algorithm needs to run online while being aware and compensating for the sensor latencies in order to provide the most up-to-date possible estimation of the opponent state.
+The key requirements for a VDT algorithm for this application lie in its accuracy and consistency in opponent pose and velocity estimation.
+The algorithm needs to run online, be aware of and compensate for sensor latencies in order to provide the most up-to-date possible estimate of the opponent state.

 In this work, we present a latency-aware Multi-Target Tracking (MTT) algorithm, employing an Extended Kalman Filter (EKF) for state estimation with a reduced-state Constant Velocity and Turn Rate (CVTR) model and a double state and measurement buffer for Out-Of-Sequence Measurement (OOSM) management via Reprocessing.
-The MTT algorithm performs performs fusion of pre-processed LiDAR and RADAR measurements coming from sensors mounted on the EGO vehicle via explicit integration of the Range Rate measurement into the EKF measurement equation together with a yaw rate exogenous input deriving from the curvature of the track circuit.
+The MTT algorithm performs the fusion of pre-processed LiDAR and RADAR measurements coming from sensors mounted on the ego vehicle via explicit integration of the range-rate measurement into the EKF measurement equation together with a Yaw Rate Exogenous Input derived from the curvature of the track circuit.

-The algorithm has been implemented online as it has been deployed on Team PoliMOVE's Dallara AV-21 "minerVa" and proved its performance by completing a set of fully autonomous overtaking maneuvers at speeds up to 275 km/h.
+The algorithm has been implemented and deployed on Team PoliMOVE's Dallara AV-21 and has proven its performance by completing a set of fully autonomous overtaking maneuvers at speeds up to 275 km/h.